nsidc/qgreenland/doc/tutorials/get-started.md

 ## 3) Get to know the QGIS Interface

+In this user guide you will see various screenshots of the QGreenland and QGIS interface.
+The screenshots in this guide were generated from QGIS version 3.16 running on a macOS Catalina operating system; thus, depending on the operating system and QGIS version you are using, your QGIS interface may look slightly different.

-The main components of the QGIS interface are the **Menu bar**, toolbars, panels, **Map view**, and **Status bar**
+The main components of the QGIS interface are the **Menu bar**, **Toolbars**, **Layers panel**, **Map view**, and **Status bar**

 ![map_view](/_images/map_view.jpg)